Lokta Paper Pen Guide

 There is also little to no bleeding (ink seeping through to the back side of the paper).

 The ink generally doesn’t seep deep into the page.
 It sits on top.
 If you’ve ever smudged ink from a ballpoint before it fully dried, now you know why, but it usually dries very fast.
 It’s oil based and is often referred to as a pasty ink.

-Ballpoints offer a variety point sizes (Fine, Medium, Broad).
-So if you find a medium 1mm too broad (thick lines), you could try a fine 0.7mm for example.
+Ballpoints offer a variety in point sizes (Fine, Medium, Broad).
+So, if you find a medium 1mm too broad (thick lines), you could try a fine 0.7mm for example.

 Ballpoints are a very popular pen, are relatively inexpensive, and deliver consistency, day-in-day-out.
 It’s hard to go wrong with a ballpoint pen on lokta paper.

 Rollerball and Gel pens produce a much more fluid ink flow to the page.
 They’re more expensive (generally) than ballpoint pens.

 The ink seeps deeper into the page rather than staying on top like ink from most ballpoints.
 This is true on all paper types because the ink is water based and absorbs better into the page.

 The ink used often is much more permanent, and harder to wash out (if at all).

 Here’s where feathering and bleeding can come into play.
 Holding the pen too long in one place on any paper can cause the ink to flow outward (feathering) and through (bleeding), but the beauty of a rollerball is the richness of the ink color on the page and the fluid way it writes.

 The harder you press on the paper can produce bleed on Lokta paper similar to other papers.